hansbuehler/cdxbasics/README.md

 # version

 Framework to keep track of versions of functions, and their dependencies.
-Main use case is a data pipeline where a changes in versions =down a dependency tree should trigger an update of the "full" version of the respective top level calculation.
+Main use case is a data pipeline where a changes in versions down a dependency tree should trigger an update of the "full" version of the respective top level calculation.

 The framework relies on the `@version` decorator which works for both classes and functions.
 Applied to either a function or class it will add a member `version` which has the following properties: